 - It can be introduced as early as 6 months of age.
-You can make a ragi porridge for your baby.
+You can make ragi porridge for your baby.

-- To make a ragi milkshake you will need 2 to 3 spoons of ragi flour, 500 ml boiled milk, and 2 to 3 spoons of jaggery.
+- To make a ragi milkshake you will need 2 to 3 spoons of ragi flour, 500 ml of boiled milk, and 2 to 3 spoons of jaggery.

-- Take 2 to 3 spoons of ragi flour and mix it in half glass water and stir it completely.
+- Take 2 to 3 spoons of ragi flour and mix it in half a glass of water and stir it completely.
 Make sure there are no lumps.
 The water shouldn’t be hot or cold.
 It should be at room temperature.